27 (Not Very) Good Excuses for Late Payments

-It’s certainly important to call your credit card company or other creditors if you see an error, but you’ll still need to make minimum payments while you sort out the mess.
+It’s certainly important to call your credit card company or other creditors if you see an error on your bill, but you’ll still need to make minimum payments while you’re sorting out the mess.

 12. I am in the process of changing banks

 Fine, but you still owe money.
-Another reason to get online access so it’s easy to update the bank account information.
+This is yet another reason to get online access so it’s easy to update the bank account information.

 11. My parents are going to pay it

-Make sure you either have the money from them and pay the bill or that your parents send in the check for you.
-DON’T spend the money on something else.
+If this is your excuse, lucky you!
+However, you still need to make sure you have the money from them to pay the bill or that your parents send in the cheque for you.

 10. I was in an accident

-Accidents happen, and certainly let’s hope it’s not a major one where you were seriously hurt, but whatever has happened doesn’t mean bills aren’t going to need to be paid.
-However, if you call your creditors and explain the situation, it’s very possible they will be willing to work with you.
+Accidents happen, but whatever has happened doesn’t mean bills don’t need to be paid.
+However, if you call your creditors and explain the situation, it’s possible they will be willing to work with you.

 9. I just don’t have the money right now